 Exactly what the ‘active ingredient’ is remains a bit of a mystery.
-Aloe vera is rich in mucopolysaccharides, one of which is called acemannan, but also contains lignins, enzymes, antiseptic agents plus vitamins, minerals, essential fats and amino acids.
+Aloe vera is rich in mucopolysaccharides, one of which is called acemannan, but also contains lignins, enzymes, antiseptic agents plus vitamins, minerals, essential fats and amino acidsAmino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine….
 Researcher by Doctor Jeffrey Bland found that adding Aloe vera to one’s daily diet improved digestion, absorption and elimination139.
 As such, it is an aid to digestion.
 There is some controversy about the best source.
 Most authorities agree that too much ‘aloin’, an ingredient in the outer flesh, has a purgative effect.
 Hence, some companies ‘fillet’ the leaf to produce a gel from the inner part.

 Klamath Lake Blue Green Algae Refers to a particular species of alga (Aphanizomenon Flos-Aquae) which is only found in Klamath Lake in Oregon, USA.
 The lake is very nutrient rich due to run-off from several rivers originating in the surrounding mountains and it is abundant in this algae which is harvested and freeze-dried.
 It has similar benefits to spirulina.
 As with all algae products, quality can vary so choose carefully.
 It is a worthwhile addition to a supplement programme at around 3 grams a day.
 Carrots, Sweet Potato, Watercress and Peas All these foods are very rich in carotenoids and beta-carotene, as well as other nutrients.
 They’re great to eat on a regular basis.
 Sweet potatoes can be baked, boiled, mashed and are great in soups.
 A carrot a day may indeed keep the doctor away.